Homoclinic intersections for geodesic flows on convex spheres: Homoclinic intersections for hyperbolic closed geodesics

-Let $P_n(F_g)$ be the set of points in $A_g$ fixed by $F_g^n$, and $(x,v)\in P_n(F_g)$ be a hyperbolic periodic point.
-Then $(x,v)$ is a hyperbolic fixed point of $f$, and all four branches of the stable and unstable manifolds are also fixed by $f$.
-Then Mather's theorem \cite{Mat81} implies that all four branches $W^{s,u}_{\pm}((x,v),f)$ have the same closure: $\overline{W^{\sigma}_\alpha((x,v),f)}=E$ for each $\sigma\in\{s,u\}$ and each $\alpha\in\{+,-\}$.
-Then we can construct a simple closed curve $\gamma^s\subset A_g$ by closing the gate between a stable branch, say $W^s_+(x,v)\subset A_g$, with the fixed point $(x,v)\in A_g$.
-Suppose this gate lies in the quadrant between $W^u_+(x,v)$ and $W^s_+(x,v)$.
-Then $W^u_+(x,v)$ also enter this quadrant, since they have the same closure.
-We construct a second simple closed curve $\gamma^u\subset A_g$ by closing the gate between $W^u_+(x,v)$ with the fixed point $(x,v)$.
-These two simple closed curves $\gamma^{s,u}$ intersect transversely at the fixed point $(x,v)$, and the algebraic sum of the intersections of two simple closed curves on an annulus must be zero.
-Therefore, the two curves must intersect somewhere else, and that intersection is a homoclinic intersection.
-See \cite{XZ} for more details. \end{proof}
+Let $P_n(F_g)$ be the set of points in $A_g$ fixed by $F_g^n$, and $z=(x,v)\in P_n(F_g)$ be a hyperbolic periodic point.
+Then $z$ is a hyperbolic fixed point of $f$ and all four branches of the stable and unstable manifolds are also fixed by $f$.
+Then Mather's theorem \cite[Theorem 5.2]{Mat81} implies that all four branches $W^{s,u}_{\pm}(z,f)$ are recurrent and they have the same closure: $\overline{W^{\sigma}_\alpha(z,f)}=E(z)$ for each $\sigma\in\{s,u\}$ and each $\alpha\in\{+,-\}$, see also \cite[Corollary 3.4]{XZ}.
+Then it is standard to prove the existence of homoclinic intersections assuming the recurrence of the stable and unstable manifolds, see \cite[Theorem 4.3]{XZ} for more details.
+For completeness, we give some explanation below to illustrate the geometric picture about the construction.

+First, we set up a local coordinate system $\chi:\mathbb{R}^2\to U$ around a small neighborhood $U\subset A_g$ of $z$, such that $\chi(0)=z$, the local stable manifold of $z$ leaves $0$ along the $x$-axis, and the local unstable manifold of $z$ leaves $0$ along the $y$-axis.
+Then the local stable and unstable manifolds of $z$ divide $U$ into four quadrants, say $Q_i$, $1\le i\le 4$.
+Since the stable branch $W^s_+(z)$ is recurrent, it will accumulate on itself through the neighboring quadrants $Q_1$ and/or $Q_4$.
+Without loss of generality we assume $W^s_+(z)$ accumulates in the first quadrant $Q_1$.
+Then the unstable branch $W^u_+(z)$ will also accumulate in $Q_1$, since its closure contains $W^s_+(z)$ (by Mather's result).